Discover True Irish Tradition With the Devil’s Bit SessionsJune 5th, 2018

-Mairead Nesbitt has made her name known around the world as a violinist with Celtic Woman and now Rocktopia!, and as with any musician, she has her specific influences and origins.
+Máiréad Nesbitt has made her name known around the world as a violinist with Celtic Woman and now Rocktopia, and as with any musician, she has her specific influences and origins.
 For Mairead, those influences came from her family, and those family traditions are featured on the new album “Devil’s Bit Sessions.”
 The title is derived from a local legend about the devil flying over Devil’s Bit Mountain in County Tipperary, taking a bite, and spitting it out to form the Rock of Cashel.
-Such legends are very common in Ireland, and the Nesbitt family has told this tale for generations.
-They’ve also played music together for many years, and that tradition has come together to form this family-driven album.
+With such legend and culture-spanning generations of the Nesbitts, that tradition has come together to form this family driven album.

 Three Generations of Tradition

-Mairead plays on each track of the album, along with three generations of the Nesbitt family.
-Thirteen members of the family are featured on the record, ranging from young Lilly at 10 years of age to John Nesbitt, who is 81 years of age.
-Instruments from the fiddle to the accordion to the horn pipe are present, and each member shows their skill with their chosen instrument.
+Máiréad plays on each track of the album, along with three generations of the Nesbitt family.
+Thirteen members of the family are featured on the record, ranging from young Lilly May at 10 years of age to John Nesbitt, at 81 years of age.
+Instruments from the fiddle to the accordion, banjo, concertina, flute, and Irish hand drum the bodhrán are present, and each member shows their skill with their chosen instrument.
 The result is a wonderful blend of traditional Irish music that hearkens back to centuries past.

 Recorded at Home

-It’s always important to remember where you come from, and Mairead and her relatives gathered at the family home at the foot of Devil’s Bit Mountain to record the album over the course of a weekend.
+It’s always important to remember where you come from, and Máiréad and her family gathered at their home at the foot of Devil’s Bit Mountain to record the album over the course of a weekend.
 What came from that weekend were 19 tracks of Irish music that people around the world are sure to love.
-The tracks were professionally recorded, mixed, and mastered by Brian Masterson, and the album artwork was created by family member Caroline Burke-Nesbitt.
+The tracks were recorded, mixed, and mastered by the renowned Brian Masterson, and the album design was created by Caroline Burke-Nesbitt of Designedly.
 The Nesbitt family recently reunited to play at the Fleadh Cheoil na hÉireann in August, and the performance was broadcast worldwide on Fleadh TV.
-Other performances may happen over the next few months, so be sure to check back often for more information!

 An Exceptional Gift